rancher/docs/content/k3s/latest/en/installation/ha/_index.md

 2. Create master nodes
 3. Join worker nodes

-### Create Database
+### Create Database for Cluster Datastore
 The first step for setting up High Availability (HA) is to create the database for the backend.
-As of v0.10.0 release (Experimental HA) we are currently supporting PostgreSQL 10.7-R1 thru 11.5-R1
+As of v0.10.0 release (Experimental HA) we are currently supporting PostgreSQL 10.7-R1 thru 11.5-R1.

 ### Create Master Nodes
 Following the [Node Requirements]({{< baseurl >}}/k3s/latest/en/installation/node-requirements/) page, provision at least two machines.